magento/pwa-studio/pwa-devdocs/src/pagebuilder/create-custom-components/index.md

   - `__tests__`
   - `configAggregator.js`
   - `index.js`
-  - `text.css`
+  - `exampleQuote.css`
-  - `text.js`
+  - `exampleQuote.js`

 `__tests__` & `index.js` are just part of PWA Studio, and won't be discussed here.

 ### `configAggregator.js`

-The config aggregator provides an interface which accepts the HTML master format for a specific content type, decomposes it and returns an flat object of the properties associated with the content type.
+The config aggregator provides an interface which accepts the HTML master format for a specific content type, decomposes it, and returns it as a flat object of the properties associated with the content type.

 The interface for a `configAggregator` is as follows: